grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 1. Setting parameters via the `mimir.structuredConfig` value (recommended)
 1. Setting extra CLI flags for components individually

+See the [Example](#example-of-configuration-managed-with-helm) for a practical application.

 > **Limitation:**: it is not possible to delete configuration parameter settings via `mimir.structuredConfig` that were set in `mimir.config`.
 Set the configuration parameter to its default or to some other value instead.

+### How the configuration is applied

-Grafana Mimir components are run with a configuration that is calculated from all three:
+Grafana Mimir components are run with a configuration calculcated by the following process:

 1. The configuration YAML in `mimir.config` is evaulated for Helm templates.
 This step is intended to ensure that the configuration applies to the Kubernetes cluster where it will be installed.
 For example setting up cluster specific addresses.
 1. The values from `mimir.structuredConfig` are merged on top and the result is again evaulated for Helm templates.
 This steps is intended to apply user specific customizations.
 For example S3 storage details.